Cloud-SPAN/nerc-metagenomics04-polishing/_episodes/02-QC-polished-assembly.md

 ### Low base quality

-The main tradeoff of using long read data as part of an assembly is that we can get mutations that are present that do not represent actual biological variation.
-These are errors occuring due to a higher error rate in long reads.
-Given the increase in contiguity you gain from using long reads, metagenomes are usually higher quality if they are generated from long reads, irrespective of these errors.
-If you are looking at the abundance of organisms, and the presence of genes for instance for anti microbial resistance, then this might not concern you.
-However if you were interested in SNP calling for your metagenome, then you would need to consider the validity of SNPs you identify.
-You could do this by comparing with the raw short read data.
+Low base quality happens when mutations are present in reads that do not reflect actual biological variation.
+This happens more in long reads due to a higher error rate.
+However, this is outweighed by the fact that using long reads for metagenome assemblies results in higher overall quality due to higher contiguity.

+If base quality is very important to you (e.g. if you are looking at SNP calling) you need to consider the validity of the SNPs you identify by comparing them to raw short read data.

 ## Using seqkit to generate summary statistics of an assembly

-After we finished the draft assembly we used `seqkit stats` to see some basic statistics about the assembly (see the episode on [Assembly](https://cloud-span.github.io/metagenomics01-qc-assembly/03-assembly/index.html)).
-We will be using it again here to get some more statistics for all three of the assemblies to compare the polishing process.
+After finishing the draft assembly we used `seqkit stats` to see some basic statistics about the assembly.
+We will be using it again to get summary statistics for all three of the assemblies.
+We can then use those statistics to examine the polishing proces..

 We can again review the help documentation for seqkit stats.
 ~~~